JohnSundell/SwiftPlate/README.md

 Either:

-- Run 'main.swift' in your terminal.
+- Run 'swift main.swift' in your terminal.

+or

+- Open `SwiftPlate.xcodeproj`.
+- Run the project, and use Xcode’s console to provide input.

 or